zarakeye/react-ts-tab-lib/README.md

 # react-ts-tab-lib : A React table component implemented in TypeScript

-    A small typescript library developed for React rendering a table of selected properties of typed entries.
-It allows to customize the displayed name of every properties as column header and how its value is rendering.
-A search bar allows to request its input in entries.
+    A small TypeScript library developed for React rendering a generic table of selected properties of typed entries.
+It allows to customize the displayed name of every property as column header and how its value is rendered.
+A search bar allows to look for some occurrence of its input in entries.

 ## Installation

-    **react-ts-tab-lib** requires react version 19r and can be used in your project by running the following command at the root of your project:
+    **react-ts-tab-lib** requires react 19 and can be used in your project by running the following command at the root of your project:

 ```bash
 npm install react-ts-tab-lib